darshanip/one2n/README.md

 ### `app.py`

-This is http service which exposes GET endpoint for S3 listing
+The app.py file implements a simple HTTP service that exposes a GET endpoint to list the contents of an S3 bucket.
+It uses the Flask web framework and the Boto3 library to interact with AWS S3.

 ### `main.tf`